 Games and automata for LTL synthesis.
-Games and automata over infinite words form the theoretical basis for the verification and synthesis of reactive systems; we refer to chapters 2, 4, and 27 of the recent Handbook of Model Checking [68, 50, 3] for a broad exposition of this research area.
+Games and automata over infinite words form the theoretical basis for the verification and synthesis of reactive systems; we refer to chapters 2, 4, and 27 of the recent Handbook of Model Checking [79, 58, 5] for a broad exposition of this research area.
 A milestone objective is the synthesis of reactive systems with specifications given in Linear Temporal Logic (LTL).
-The original approach of Pnueli and Rosner [69] using automata and games devised more than four decades ago is still at the heart of the state of the art synthesis tools [33, 55, 61, 63].
+The original approach of Pnueli and Rosner [80] using automata and games devised more than four decades ago is still at the heart of the state-of-the-art synthesis tools [39, 65, 70, 73].
 The limiting factor in this method is the transformation of the LTL formula to a deterministic parity automaton.
 This automaton is then used to build a game, and a controller for the reactive system can be obtained from a winning strategy for this game.
-Most solutions to this problem (including the top-ranked tools in the SyntComp competitions [42], Strix [55, 60] and ltlsynt [61]) first construct a Muller (or Emerson-Lei) automaton, and then transform it into an equivalent parity automaton.
-The use of an intermediate Muller automaton is also present (although sometimes implicitly) in the most recent improvements in the determinisation of Büchi automata towards deterministic parity automata [54, 67, 73].
-For this reason, understanding transformations of Muller automata and finding efficient procedures for it is of great importance.
+Most solutions to this problem (including the top-ranked tools in the SyntComp competitions [48], Strix [65, 69] and ltlsynt [70]) first construct a Muller (or Emerson-Lei) automaton, and then transform it into an equivalent parity automaton (we remark that, nevertheless, synthesis procedures avoiding the construction of deterministic automata have been proposed, for example, via the use of universal coBüchi automata [61]).
+The use of an intermediate Muller automaton is also present (although sometimes implicitly) in the most recent improvements in the determinisation of Büchi automata towards deterministic parity automata [64, 78, 88].
+For this reason, understanding transformations of Muller automata and finding efficient procedures for them is of great importance.

 Which are the simplest acceptance conditions?
 There exist multiple kinds of acceptance conditions that are commonly employed by ω -automata (Büchi, Rabin, Muller...).
 The use of parity conditions for LTL synthesis is justified by both practical and theoretical reasons.
-Firstly, there exist several high-performing algorithms solving parity games [26, 35, 53, 79], so the last step in the LTL synthesis method described above can be carried out smoothly, once the parity game is obtained.
-Contrarily, solving Muller games and Rabin games is, respectively, PSPACE-complete [41] and NP-complete [31].
+Firstly, there exist several high-performing algorithms solving parity games [33, 41, 48, 62, 92], so the last step in the LTL synthesis method described above can be carried out smoothly once the parity game is obtained.
 From a theoretical point of view, parity conditions can be considered as the simplest family of conditions that can be used to recognise all ω -regular languages with deterministic automata; it could even be argued that there is a canonical aspect to them: